-When we think of design inspired rooms, we most often think of living rooms and bedrooms with color coordinating throw pillows and eye-pleasing wall art.
+When we think of design-inspired rooms, we most often think of living rooms and bedrooms with color-coordinating throw pillows and eye-pleasing wall art.
 We don’t usually think about baseball bats on the wall, or used tires doubling as a coffee table.
 Wrenches certainly never play into a design scheme.
 But a simple search of man caves on Pinterest can inspire even the most traditional of decorators to use their DIY skills to transform the most unlikely items into a guy getaway.

 To help, here are our favorite basement and garage man cave ideas and themes on a budget.
 These are pulled from Pinterest and pinned to our aptly named “Man Cave” board.
-We had a lot of fun pinning these creative ideas and we encourage you to check it out!
+We had a lot of fun pinning these creative ideas and we encourage you to check them out!

-Here’s a few more DIY ideas:
+Here are a few more DIY ideas: